 Ports are the multipurpose regions maintained for secure, safer and reliable voyages of ships.
-A place or location at sea coast which is mainly made available for the docking purpose of a ship or for transferring people or cargo is termed as a port.
+A place or location at the sea coast mainly made available for the docking purpose of a ship or for transferring people or cargo is termed a port.

 There are a large number of ports constructed and operational throughout the world to serve excellent waterway transportation.
-Ports can be ranked in world ranking on many criteria such as Cargo volume, Container size, etc.
+Ports can be ranked worldwide on many criteria, such as Cargo volume, Container size, etc.

 The handling capacity of ports is measured in terms of TEU (Twenty-foot Equivalent Units).
 Based on this unit of calculation, we have rated 10 ship ports as the biggest ports in the world.

 Incidentally, most of these rated marine ports come under the Asian continent, and on further narrowing of this statistic, mostly emerge from a single country – China.

 It is to note that the list of the largest ports in the world is subject to constant alteration.
 This is mainly because of the development taking place in each and every country across the globe with respect to marine cargo transportation and commercial networking.

 Below are the top ten biggest ports as per the cargo volume throughout the world.

 1. Port of Shanghai, Shanghai China

 Having a total of five working areas, the port of Shanghai became the biggest port in the world, surpassing the Port of Singapore.
 It is located in Shanghai, China.
 That year alone, around 29 million TEUs were handled by the port of Shanghai, which has both – a sea and a river port.
 The port of Shanghai is a source of great economic activity in the Yangtze River area, which has helped further the economic status of regions like Zhejiang, Jiangsu and Henan.

 It has a capacity of handling cargo of about 744 million tonnes, which allows efficient management of 32.5 million containers of dimension equal to standard TEUs of containers simultaneously.